Blog Post Updated on: June 21, 2019

 - Are you ready for new windows?
 Browse our replacement windows.

 Have you thought about the process of actually replacing the windows?
 If you’ve hired a window professional to come to your home, you’ll want to take some time to prepare for their arrival and work.
-Here are some tips to help you help your window professional be as efficient as possible.
+Here are some tips to help you help your window installation crew be as efficient as possible.

 Clear the way